yfzhou42/YunFan.Zhou.github.io/index.markdown

 ## News

+* Fall 2021: selected as a recipient of the NeurIPS 2021 Outstanding Reviewer Award: *given to the top 8% of reviewers who were judged to be instrumental to the review process based on Area Chair and author feedback*.
+Meaningful to me since it was my first time reviewing.
+Glad to be a part of it!

 * Fall 2021: Inverse-Weighted Survival Games accepted to NeurIPS 2021!
 We train failure and censoring models jointly to optimize survival objectives that require re-weighting.
 Work by **myself**, **Xintian Han**, Aahlad M. Puli, Thomas Wies, Adler J. Perotte, and Rajesh Ranganath.